khakers/OpenModmail/README.md

 You can find a list of third-party plugins using the `?plugins registry`  command on the bot or by reading through the official [REGISTRY.json](https://github.com/modmail-dev/modmail/blob/master/plugins/registry.json).

+> [!NOTE]
+> Modmail has deleted their github wiki

 To develop your own, check out the [plugins documentation](https://github.com/modmail-dev/modmail/wiki/Plugins).

 Plugins requests and support are available in the [Modmail Support Server](https://discord.gg/cnUpwrnpYb).

 ## Support & Issues

-Issues with the bot can be opened through [GitHub Issues](https://github.com/raidensakura/modmail/issues/new/choose).
+Issues with the bot can be opened through [GitHub Issues](https://github.com/khakers/openmodmail/issues/new/choose).

-Support for this forked version of Modmail can be requested through [Raiden's Discord server](https://dsc.gg/transience).
-As I don't have a dedicated team to answer questions and provide help, it will be be answered when I'm available.

 ## Contributing